heal-dev/trigger/README.md

           comment-on-pr: "yes" # Optional: Whether to comment test results on PRs (default: 'no').
 ```

-To trigger specific stories, update the action with the story slug and optional test configuration:
+To trigger specific stories, you can either:

+- provide an explicit list of story slugs via `stories`, or
+- provide a glob-style `pattern` that the backend will use to select matching stories.

+#### Using explicit `stories`

 ```yaml
 name: Heal.dev CI